fremtind/bazel_workshop/workshop/case3/README.md

 ### Create a Docker image
 `bazel run :tarball` builds an OCI compatible image and loads it into your Docker context.
 Afterwards, you can run the application with `docker run --rm -it -p8080:8080 case3:latest`

+## Additional things to try out

+The controller tests does not depend on all the controllers in the application.
+If you run:
+`bazel test ...`
+and then make a change in ProductController.java, only the ContextTest and ProductControllerTest will be re-run.
+CustomerControllerTest will be cached.